RajkumarGalaxy/birds/README.md

-# birds image classification
+# birds image multiclass-classification
-Collection of Birds Images
+A Photographic Collection of Birds for Multi-class Classification

+Dataset contains JPG images of varying dimensions.

+`birds_annotation.csv` contains `file_name` that corresponds to the image file names and `label` that corresponds to multi-classes.

+The four classes described here are:
+1. `flying`
+2. `standing on surface`
+3. `standing at elevation`
+4. `swimming`

+Annotations are made manually.

+`birds_labels.jpg` is a pie-chart describing the label-balance.